Urpín

-Urpín is a mountain in the city of Banská Bystrica, Slovakia.
+Urpín is a mountain in Banská Bystrica, Slovakia.
 It is situated on the left bank of the Hron river, above the old town.
 Despite its low elevation of 510 m AMSL (1,673 ft), Urpín dominates the cityscape due to its proximity to the city center.
 The mountain offers a panoramic view of the Hron basin from the easternmost outskirts of Banská Bystrica to the town of Zvolen, as well as of the surrounding mountain ranges of the Low Tatras and the Veľká Fatra.
 It is accessible by several hiking trails from the center of Banská Bystrica.
 Historical monuments located on Urpín chart the turbulent history of the city built underneath this mountain.
 However, in defiance of its urban environs, the largely forested mountain is characterized by the surprisingly diverse fauna and flora.

 Nature

 Urpín is mostly covered by a beech forest.
 Other widespread trees are the pine, maple, and tilia.
 The top of the mountain has a typical forest steppe vegetation.
 Despite its proximity to a major city, Urpín contains 35 endangered animal species and many rare plant species.
 It is also home to 280 species of spiders.
 An alley of 64 Tilia platyphyllos trees was planted in the 18th century, but the aged trees are now an important part of the ecosystem.
 A nature preserve founded in 1997 covers an area of 5.02 ha of Urpín.